 What you'll learn

-- Skills to analyze and understand primary sources within their historical context, particularly the writings of intellectuals wrestling with the confrontation of western ideas and technology.
+- How intellectuals wrestled with the confrontation of western ideas and technology.

 - The historiography of periodization and how one can define the modern period.